 ecclesiastical establishments throughout the Frankish world inauthentic in so far as they differed from those of the true source, the Church of Rome.

 By posing as the purveyors of ‘Roman truth’ in an activity that was so central to every Christian’s experience of the faith the dynasty asserted a certain moral supremacy which entailed a right to supervise the affairs of the Church—and to say whom among the élite was appropriate to fill its senior posts.
-The papacy, for its part, played along with this scheme in the hope that the Carolingians would constrain the Lombard lords who were encroaching on its lands in central Italy.
+The papacy, for its part, went along with these pretensions in the hope that the Carolingians would constrain the Lombard lords who were encroaching on its lands in central

+Italy.
 Thus, Walahfrid Stabo, looking back from the 830s, says that Pope Stephen II, when he came north over the Alps in 753/4 to seek justice agains the Lombards and to anoint